tarwn/lessthandot-hugo/blogs/content/posts/2011-04-21-should-a-sql-server-professionals.md

 Setting up Oracle Express

 If using Windows; there are two downloads you will need.
 I picked the Oracle Universal and then, the pain we all know, the Oracle Client.
-We’ll step over the basic setup process of Oracle Express Universal.
+We'll step over the basic setup process of Oracle Express Universal.
 Essentially, you can click “_Next”_ for every step with a basic Windows OS to get the install going.
 Ensure that the port selections that Oracle installer wants to use are open on your machine.
 You can alter them but it is far easier when learning this process to allow the ports and leave the defaults in the installer.

 After the installation is complete, launch the Home Page for your Oracle Express Instance to start working with Oracle.

 > Here is the first catch: you will be presented with a login screen requiring a user name and password.
 During the installation you should have set the system administrator password.
-Now, if you didn’t read that screen thoroughly or it was confusing about which password you were setting; the password was for SYS.
+Now, if you didn't read that screen thoroughly or it was confusing about which password you were setting; the password was for SYS.
 Use that login for this screen to get going.
 So, username: SYS password: <one you created>

 **Home Page**

 The home page is straight forward.
 The Administration area has with it the ability to set configurations for storage, memory down to managing database users.
 The first thing to do is create a new user.
 In my case, I created ONPNT.
-Now when I log into the Home Page I don’t have to use SYS.
+Now when I log into the Home Page I don't have to use SYS.

 **Simple commands**

 At this point Oracle Express is running and you can create tables and have all kinds of database fun.
 Showing how we can interact with Oracle can be done from the SQL Commands page, which is located in the SQL area from the Home Page.
-Let’s send a statement through the SQL Commands tool to show how it works.
+Let's send a statement through the SQL Commands tool to show how it works.

 In the panel where you can add commands, enter “SELECT * FROM SYSTEM.HELP”.
 This shows all the rows in the system help table.